BryanWilhite/Songhay.HelloWorlds.Activities/Songhay.HelloWorlds.Functions.Tests/README.md

 It is based on [a command from the docs](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local#c).

-It is also not possible to debug tests from VSCode while this IDE is running a local version of Azure Functions and Visual Studio would come in handy to run tests.
+It is also not possible to debug tests from VSCode while this IDE is running a local version of Azure Functions and Visual Studio would come in handy to debug tests (⚠ the HTTP calls in test code should hit debug breakpoints but the decoupled function logic should not hit).
+However it _is_ possible to run tests from VSCode _without_ debugging them.

 @[BryanWilhite](https://twitter.com/BryanWilhite)